getpinga/pinga/README.md

 # Pinglet
 A lightweight and high-performance PHP microframework that harnesses the power of Swoole or Swow for lightning-fast web apps, while maintaining its simplicity and ease of use.

-Project is based on refortunato/SwooleApiHttpExample
+Based on the wonderful [refortunato/SwooleApiHttpExample](https://github.com/refortunato/SwooleApiHttpExample).

 ## Installation